-Once you have defined your content goals, planned your initial content based upon what your target audience are searching for and decide on the content channels you now need to create your calendar and template to manage and monitor the progress of your content.
+Once you have defined your content goals, planned your initial content based on what your target audience is searching for and decided on the content channels you now need to create your calendar and template to manage and monitor the progress of your content.

 There are several ways you can do this.
 The different tools will be dependent upon whether you are working as a team or independently.